Norman Foster: Health

-In the 2000s, Foster was diagnosed with bowel cancer and was told he had weeks to live.
-He received chemotherapy treatment and made a full recovery.
-He also suffered a heart attack.
+In the 2000s, Foster was diagnosed with bowel cancer and was told he had only weeks to live.
+He underwent chemotherapy treatment and made a full recovery.
+He has also suffered a heart attack.

 Honours

-Foster was made a Knight Bachelor in the 1990 Birthday Honours, and thereby granted the title Sir.
+Foster was made a Knight Bachelor in the 1990 Birthday Honours, granting him the title "Sir."
 He was appointed to the Order of Merit (OM) in 1997.
-In the 1999 Birthday Honours, Foster's elevation to the peerage was announced and he was raised to the peerage as Baron Foster of Thames Bank, of Reddish in the County of Greater Manchester in July.
+In the 1999 Birthday Honours, it was announced that he would be elevated to the peerage, becoming Baron Foster of Thames Bank, of Reddish in the County of Greater Manchester in July.

-Foster was elected an Associate of the Royal Academy (ARA) on 19 May 1983, and a Royal Academician (RA) on 26 June 1991.
+He was elected an Associate of the Royal Academy (ARA) on 19 May 1983, and a Royal Academician (RA) on 26 June 1991.
 In 1995, he was elected an Honorary Fellow of the Royal Academy of Engineering (HonFREng).
-On 24 April 2017, he was given the Freedom of the City of London.
-The Bloomberg London building received a Stirling Prize in October 2018.
+On 24 April 2017, he received the Freedom of the City of London. in October 2018, the Bloomberg London building received a Stirling Prize.

+In 1986, he received an Honorary Doctorate from the University of Bath.

 Recognition

 Foster received The Lynn S. Beedle Lifetime Achievement Award from the Council on Tall Buildings and Urban Habitat in 2007 to honour his contributions to the advancement of tall buildings.

 He was awarded the Aga Khan Award for Architecture, for the University of Technology Petronas in Malaysia, and in 2008 he was granted an honorary degree from the Dundee School of Architecture at the University of Dundee.
 In 2009, he received the Prince of Asturias Award in the category 'Arts'.
 In 2017, he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Lord Jacob Rothschild during the International Achievement Summit in London.
 In 2012, Foster was among the British cultural figures selected by artist Sir Peter Blake to appear in a new version of his most famous artwork – the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his life that he most admires.
+He was awarded the 2025 Lifetime Achievement Medal by the London Design Festival.